Cratylus: Influence

 The contemporary philosophy Cratylism is based on a reconstructed version of Cratylus' theories of flux and language as they appear in Plato's dialogue.
 It has been influential to Eastern thinkers, including Buddhist semioticians.
-The Australian poet, academic, and literary critic Professor A. D. Hope published in 1979 a book of essays on poetry titled The New Cratylus..
+The Australian poet, academic, and literary critic A. D. Hope published a book of essays on poetry in 1979 entitled The New Cratylus.

-Cratylus is mentioned twice in Emmanuel Levinas's 1961 book, Totality And Infinity.
+Cratylus is mentioned twice in Emmanuel Levinas's 1961 book, Totality and Infinity.